Eric Liddell: Weifang Memorial

 In 1991 the University of Edinburgh erected a memorial headstone, made from Isle of Mull granite and carved by a mason in Tobermory, at the former camp site in Weifang.
 The simple inscription came from the Book of Isaiah 40:31: "They shall mount up with wings as eagles; they shall run and not be weary."
 The city of Weifang commemorated Liddell during the 60th anniversary of the internment camp's liberation by laying a wreath on his grave.

+Other honours

 The Eric Liddell Centre was set up in Edinburgh in 1980 to honour Liddell's beliefs in community service whilst he lived and studied in Edinburgh.
 Local residents dedicated it to inspiring, empowering, and supporting people of all ages, cultures, and abilities, as an expression of compassionate Christian values.

 Eltham College's sports centre was named "Eric Liddell Sports Centre" in his memory.

 In 2012 the University of Edinburgh launched a high-performance sports scholarship named after Liddell.
 It was announced during a visit by Patricia Russell, Liddell's oldest daughter.

+In 2023 the Eric Liddell Gym, a fitness centre at the University of Edinburgh, was opened and in 2024 the University awarded Liddell a posthumous honorary doctorate to mark the 100th anniversary of his success at the Paris Olympics.
+The award ceremony took place in the same hall from which Liddell graduated in 1924.

+In 2024 a footpath on Bruntsfield Links was renamed the Eric Liddell Way in honour of the athlete.